 No. 24 Badgers clinch share of Big 10 title, beat Indiana

-No. 24 Badgers clinch share of Big 10 title, beat IndianaWisconsin forward Micah Potter, right, moves around Indiana forward De'Ron Davis in the second half of an NCAA college basketball game in Bloomington, Ind., Saturday, March 7, 2020.
+No. 24 Badgers clinch share of Big 10 title, beat IndianaWisconsin head coach Greg Gard watches sideline during the first half of an NCAA college basketball game against Indiana in Bloomington, Ind., Saturday, March 7, 2020.
 Wisconsin won 60-56.
 (AP Photo/AJ Mast)

 BLOOMINGTON, Ind.
-(AP) -- Nate Reuvers scored 17 points and No. 24 Wisconsin held Indiana to just one basket over the final 10 minutes, rallying for a 60-56 victory Saturday and clinching at least a share of the Big Ten regular-season title.
+(AP) -- Brad Davison and a bunch of Wisconsin players jumped around as the buzzer sounded Saturday, celebrating the end of a five-year Big Ten title drought.

-Micah Potter added 14 points and 11 rebounds for Wisconsin (21-10, 14-6), which has won eight straight.
-Now the Badgers must wait until Sunday to see if No. 9 Maryland and No. 15 Michigan State remain tied atop the conference standings.
+They just wished assistant coach Howard Moore could have been there with them.

-Devonte Green scored all 16 of his points in the first half to lead Indiana (19-12, 9-11), which has lost three of four.
+Meanwhile, the Hoosiers (19-12, 9-11) lost for the third in four games - and this was one that got away.
+Indiana broke a 34-34 second-half tie with a 13-5 run and still appeared to be in control after taking a 51-44 lead at the 6:52 mark.

-Indiana appeared to be in control when it went on a 13-5 run to take a 47-39 lead with 8:52 left in the game.
+Instead, the Badgers scored 12 straight, forced 12 straight errant shots and never trailed after Davison's 3.
+Devonte Green scored all 16 of his points in the first half to lead the Hoosiers.

-But Wisconsin fought back, scoring 12 straight points.
-The Badgers tied the score on Potter's three-point play before taking the lead for good on Brad Davison's 3-pointer with 4:05 to go.
+''They did a great job of being able to claw and hang, and then I thought their front court really finished us off,'' Indiana coach Archie Miller said.

 BIG PICTURE